Realisability for Infinitary Intuitionistic Set Theory: Preliminaries

 To finish the proof of \ref{Lemma:BasicAlgo2} and \ref{Lemma:BasicAlgo3}, note that the mutual recursive calls finish after set-many steps of computation because sets are well-founded so that, eventually, the case for $\emptyset$ will be reached.

 For \ref{Lemma:BasicAlgo4}, let $\langle a_\beta \mid \beta < \alpha \rangle$ be given with $a_\beta = \langle \rho_{a_\beta}, A_\beta \rangle$.
-Set $S_0 = A_\beta$, $\sigma_0 = \rho_{a_0}$ and recursively construct $\sigma_\beta$ for $\beta < \alpha$ as follows.
-If $\beta = \gamma + 1$, then let $\sigma_\beta = \sup(\{ \sigma_\gamma + \gamma \mid \gamma \in A_\gamma \}) + 1$.
+Set $\sigma_0 = \rho_{a_0}$ and recursively construct $\sigma_\beta$ for $\beta \leq \alpha$ as follows.
+If $\beta = \gamma + 1$, then let $\sigma_\beta = \sup(\{ \sigma_\gamma + \delta \mid \delta \in A_\gamma \}) + 1$.
 If $\beta$ is a limit, then let $\sigma_\beta = \sup(\{ \sigma_\gamma \mid \gamma < \beta \})$.
 Note that all this can be straightforwardly computed by an OTM.
 Then define the set $A$ as follows:

 Intuitively, the first half obtains a concatenation of all the sets coded by $a_\beta$ and the second half makes sure that all the sets coded by $a_\beta$ are members of the new set.
 Now, we might not yet have a code: if there are $\gamma, \delta < \alpha$ such that the sets coded by $a_\gamma$ and $a_\delta$ are not disjoint, then their common elements will appear twice.
 For this reason, we have to remove duplicates from $A$ and obtain a pre-code $A'$.
 This can easily be done with a bounded search, using the $\mathtt{Subset}(\cdot,\cdot,\cdot,\cdot)$ routine, replacing duplicate occurrences with the first occurrence and removing those that are not needed.
-Finally, return the code $\langle \sigma_A,A' \rangle$.
+Finally, return the code $\langle \sigma_\alpha,A' \rangle$.

 Finally, \ref{Lemma:BasicAlgo5} is witnessed by the following algorithm: search through the code of $X$ and check whether $\phi[Y/x]$ holds for each $Y \in X$.
-If so, then the machine adds a code of $Y$ to an auxiliary stack.
-Once the program has checked all the elements of $X$, it uses the algorithm presented in the proof of \ref{Lemma:BasicAlgo4} to compute the desired code from the sequence saved in the stack. \end{proof}
+If so, then the machine adds a code of $Y$ to an auxiliary queue.
+Once the program has checked all the elements of $X$, it uses the algorithm presented in the proof of \ref{Lemma:BasicAlgo4} to compute the desired code from the sequence saved in the queue. \end{proof}

+Given that an OTM-program has access to the particular codes of a set, it can make use of, for example, the well-ordering that is implicit in the coding.
+To avoid any unwarranted side-effects of this, we introduce the notion of \textit{uniform} OTM-programs.
+Intuitively, an OTM-program is uniform if running the program with codes for the same set(s) results in codes for the same set(s).